apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 # Your First SCIF Contract

-In this tutorial we will learn how to:
+In this tutorial we will cover how to:

-- Install the SCIF compiler and (optional) the Foundry toolchain
+- Install the SCIF compiler and (optionally) the Foundry toolchain
 - Explore the `IERC20` SCIF interface and its `ERC20` implementation
-- Compile the `ERC20` SCIF code and (optional) deploy it
+- Compile the `ERC20` SCIF code and (optionally) deploy it
-- Extend the `ERC20` token with more functionality
+- Extend the `ERC20` token with additional functionality

 ## Dependencies

-Make sure that you have the following installed:
+Ensure the following are installed:

 - Java 21
-- (optional for deployment) Foundry
+- Foundry (optional, for deployment)

 ## Running SCIF Contracts

 #### SCIF Compilation

-You can directly download the prebuilt SCIF JAR file from: https://github.com/apl-cornell/SCIF/releases/download/latest/SCIF.jar, and run:
+Download the pre-built SCIF JAR from: https://github.com/apl-cornell/SCIF/releases/download/latest/SCIF.jar and run:

 ```
 java -ea -jar SCIF.jar -c [path_to_SCIF_contract]